-Between us we have a Registered Andalusian mare, a Belgian/Fjord colt, a Mustang/QH filly, a Belgian/Fjord gelding, an Arab/Andalusian gelding, an Arab/Belgian gelding, a Registered Quarter Horse mare and a Belgian mare.
+Between us we have 9 horses: A Registered Andalusian mare, a Belgian/Fjord colt, a Mustang/QH filly, a Belgian/Fjord gelding, an Arab/Andalusian gelding, a Quarter Horse gelding, an Arab/Belgian gelding, a Registered Quarter Horse mare and a Belgian mare.

 We say to all our horses: WHO do you want to be in this world?

 Let’s journey together to your most magnificent self.